"I am so angry...so hurt!

 sensed that her heart was frozen in isolation and fear.
 You have the answer

 but your program doesn't."
-"However there was still

 a vestige of racism in me.
 I realized that at night and I'm walking near